August 31, 2022

 Toast the risotto – Add the dry, unwashed rice to the pan and toast it for 3-4 minutes until the grains start to become translucent.
 I cannot stress this enough: do not wash the rice beforehand.
 Washing the rice will strip it of the starches needed to make this dish super creamy.

-Add the Wine – Add the wine and cook for another 2-3 minutes until it has reduced and almost been completely absorbed by the rice.
-Typically, you would cook off wine for longer, but the risotto will absorb most of it.
+Add the Wine – Add the wine and cook for another 2-3 minutes until the rice nearly absorbs it all.
+Typically you would cook wine off for longer, but the aborio rice will absorb most of it by the end of the 3 minutes.

-Add the Broth – Once all the wine is absorbed, it’s time to add the broth, lemon juice, and zest.
-Add the lemon juice, zest, and warm chicken broth to the risotto, but not all at once!
+Add the Broth – Once all the wine is nearly absorbed, it’s time to add the broth, lemon juice, and zest.
+Add the lemon juice, zest, and warm chicken broth to the risotto.
+But don’t add all the broth at once!
 For every cup of risotto, you need approximately 4-5 cups of broth, so have extra on hand.
 I found that with different brands of Arborio rice, I needed ±1 cup.
 My rule of thumb is to pour just enough broth to cover the risotto; when the broth starts to dip below the grains, it’s time to add more.

 This is also the perfect time to add salt.
-I recommend salting once when you first add the broth and then again after adding the cheese, as the cheese also contributes sodium to the dish.
+I recommend salting once when you first add the broth (approx. 1/4-1/3 tsp) and then again after adding the cheese, as the cheese also contributes sodium to the dish.

 Mix, Add, Shake – Mix 2-3 times per broth addition.
 If you end up mixing more, no biggie!
 You will naturally stir more the closer the risotto gets to being done.
 Also, give the pan a stir or shake midway to ensure the rice isn’t sticking to the bottom.
 Once the broth has mostly absorbed, add more.